rudi-c/rudi-c.github.io/_posts/2017-04-13-journey-valedictorian.md

     - 😃 Our next step is to balance it with **warmth** for others.
 It's when you **balance** power and warmth, that you can be **charismatic**.
 It's when you **combine** power and warmth, that you will truly have **impact**.
     - Personally, for all my technical knowledge, it's by wanting to **help** that I got confidence, that I got my name out there, and that I got l**u**cky enough to be in front of you today.

-> - I would like to finish off with a quote.
+> - And I would like to finish off with a quote.
   - I've come across many quotes over the years.
 I chose this one not because some famous person said it and it sounded nice.
   - But, ⎮⎮ because this quote has, in my time here, come up over and over and over and has always been relevant.
     - It's by Dale Carnegie: "Interes**ted** people are interes**ting**." ⎮⎮ *eye contact* ⎮⎮